 - Neoenergia**, our subsidiary in Brasil, organises a Women Electricians' School, in order to increase the number of women in the labour market in the electricity sector and promote gender equality through their empowerment.
 The aim is to give them special training through apprenticeship programmes with theoretical and practical classes lasting up to seven months and with a teaching load of 596 hours.
 In 2020, the programme was recognised by WeEmpower — United Nations gender equality programme — as good company practice for the empowerment of women through educational and professional development.

-- Iberdrola Mexico has developed a programme named Impulso STEM, with the Universidad Tecnológica de los Valles Centrales de Oaxaca (UTVCO), the Instituto de Energías Renovables of UNAM and STEM for kids.
+- Our Mexican subsidiary has developed a programme named Impulso STEM, with the Universidad Tecnológica de los Valles Centrales de Oaxaca (UTVCO), the Instituto de Energías Renovables of UNAM and STEM for kids.
 The aim is to promote the study of engineering among young people in Oaxaca, especially young women, so as bridge the wage gap that still exists in Mexico and attract more diverse talent to the company.

-- Our Mexican subsidiary took part in the forum Mexicanas 4.0, which focused on opening up opportunities for women in technology, science and engineering, and it has once again launched the Women's Forum, an initiative that addresses issues related to diversity and, especially, the representation of women in leadership positions.
+- It also takes part in the forum Mexicanas 4.0, focused on opening up opportunities for women in technology, science and engineering, and it has once again launched the Women's Forum, an initiative that addresses issues related to diversity and, especially, the representation of women in leadership positions.